Siddharth1698/Tremor-Therapy/README.md

 **Interfaces**

 1)Patient(User): Game developed - game files
-2)Doctor/Therapist: Android App for personal patients info and their daily gaming statistics.
+2)Doctor/Therapist: Android App for personal patients info and their daily gaming statistics - android files

+**In this project**

+1)design:contains all design related files wrt ui/ux 2)android:contains files related to android application on doctors phone.
+3)game:game files of the project
+4)hardware:complete work done wrt iot device.

 **Software Used**

-For developing this application we used Godot gaming engine which runs under GDScript language.
-Here is the documentation and installation link for Godot : https://docs.godotengine.org/en/stable/index.html
+1.For developing this application we used Godot gaming engine which runs under GDScript language.
+Here is the documentation and installation link for Godot : https://docs.godotengine.org/en/stable/index.html  and used firebase api for auth purpose.

+2.For android app we used firebase as backend and java language for developing the application.

+**Hardware Used**

+**How to deploy?**

+1.Download Godot.

+2.Go to firebase console and create an project.
+Use the generated API and navigate to game -> static -> firebase.gd and paste the API in the space given.

+3.Run the game files directly using the godot engine and play.

+4.For demo you can create an account by registering on main page.
+But we restrict that this feature is completely available for the doctor only.